-Credit cards must not be used to pay campaign expenses.
-Debit cards linked to the dedicated campaign bank account are acceptable.
+Credit cards must not be used to pay for any campaign expenses.
+Debit cards linked to a dedicated campaign bank account are acceptable.

 Any funds remaining in the account at the end of the election can only be dealt with in certain ways (see below for further information).